 - Immature Bald Eagles spend the first four years of their lives in nomadic exploration of vast territories and can fly hundreds of miles per day.
 Some young birds from Florida have wandered north as far as Michigan, and birds from California have reached Alaska.

-- Bald Eagles can live a long time, with a longevity record of 28 years in the wild and 36 years in captivity.
+- Bald Eagles can live a long time, with a longevity record of 38 years in the wild

 - Bald Eagles occasionally hunt cooperatively, with one individual flushing prey towards another.